3miki/PhoTrivia/README.md

 ## Features
-1. Image Upload:
+1.	**Image Upload**:
--	Allows multiple players to upload photos simultaneously via a QR code or direct interface.
+Allows multiple players to upload photos simultaneously via a QR code or direct interface.
-2. AI-Generated Quizzes:
+2.	**AI-Generated Quizzes**:
--	Utilizes the OpenAI API to generate unique quiz questions based on uploaded photos.
+Utilizes the OpenAI API to generate unique quiz questions based on uploaded photos.
-3. Photo Display:
+3.	**Photo Display**:
--	Displays uploaded photos alongside the quiz questions for sharing their memories.
+Displays uploaded photos alongside the quiz questions for sharing their memories.
-4. Seamless Navigation:
+4.	**Seamless Navigation**:
--	Built with React components to handle button click events for seamless page transitions and navigation. questions.
+Built with React components to handle button click events for seamless page transitions and navigation.
-5. Realtime AI Host:
+5.  **Realtime AI Host**:
-- An AI agent vocally and visually hosts the quiz game by interacting with players and dynamically switching screens in real time.
+An AI agent vocally and visually hosts the quiz game by interacting with players and dynamically switching screens in real time.

 ## Technology
-- OpenAI API:
+- **OpenAI API**:
   - Used `gpt-4o-mini` model to generate unique quiz questions based on uploaded photos.
   - Used `gpt-4o-realtime-preview` to the host quiz game and update UI dynamically.
-- React, TypeScript, Next.js:
+- **React, TypeScript, Next.js**:
   - For building a responsive user interface and handling routing.
-- Supabase
+- **Supabase**
   - For image storage and a database to store and manage quiz data.

 ## Set Up